gitdlam/ewm-product/README.md

 # ewm-product
+This package was used for learning about UUID.
+It's been superseded by the apps-text package in this repo.

 UUID, or GUID, is a 128 bit number used as an ID number.
 The same number can be represented in different forms.
-This package provides conversion between the hexadecimal form and a non-standard base64 form.
+This package provides conversion between the hexadecimal form and a non-standard base64 form used at work.

-Encode() converts hexadecimal to the non-standard base64.

-Decode() converts the the non-standard base64 to hexadecimal.

-** The non-standard-ness is the different character set used in the base64 index table.
-Otherwise it is a copy from the standard library.
-See code for details.